DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/deep-learning/jenkins-usage.rst

 Requirements
 ------------
-Before beginning to train a deep learning model, you must have or know a few things:
+Before beginning to train a deep learning model, you must have or know the following:

 * Know what type of model you would like to train
 * Know if you would like to continue training from a previous checkpoint or not